-Recently, BioInformant was interviewed by Vogue Magazine for an article about the U.S. cord blood industry, authored by Lauren Mechling.
+BioInformant was interviewed by Vogue magazine for an article about the U.S. private cord blood storage industry, authored by Lauren Mechling.
 Vogue is a fashion and lifestyle magazine that is published monthly in 23 different national and regional editions.
-It has a total circulation of nearly 1.25 million readers an is one of the Top 25 Consumer Magazines in the U.S.
+It has a total circulation of nearly 1.25 million readers and is one of the Top 25 Consumer Magazines in the U.S.

 BioInformant’s contribution to the article was this important statistic: “There are 1.9M units in private US cord banks, according to market research firm BioInformant.”

 While Vogue did not inquire about global statistics, many of our readers and clients are based outside of the United States.
-There are currently approximately 4.3 million units stored in private banks worldwide, as of January 2016.
+As of January 2016, there were approximately 4.3 million units stored in private cord blood storage banks worldwide.

 To view the full Vogue article, click here: http://www.vogue.com/13394836/blood-cord-banking-stem-cell-therapy-benefits-and-costs/

 To learn more about the cord blood market, including rates of public and private storage, view the “Global Cord Blood Banking Industry Report.”